FUNOS-03/RaceDay/RaceDay_Data_Model.md

 OrganiserID in the Event entity identifies the user responsible for managing an event, while ParticipantID in the Enrolment entity identifies the participant entering an event.

 This approach avoids unnecessary duplicate user tables while maintaining clear relationships between users, events and enrolments.
+## Relationship Summary

+- One Organiser can manage many Events.
+- One Event can have many Categories.
+- One Participant can have many Enrolments.
+- One Category can have many Enrolments.
+- One Enrolment can have zero or one Result.
+- One Event can have many Routes.
+- One Event can have many Weather records.
+- One Event can have many Event Images.